Siekierzyce

 Siekierzyce (German: Seckerwitz) is a village in the administrative district of Gmina Mściwojów, within Jawor County, Lower Silesian Voivodeship, in south-western Poland.
 It is around 3 km south-east of the town of Jawor, and 55 km from the city of Wrocław.

-It has a cold and temperate climate with significant rainfall, and precipitation during the driest month.
+It has a cold and temperate climate with significant rainfall, receiving precipitation even during its driest month.

 There is a rail service for both passengers and freight.
-It is within a short drive from the historic Gross-Rosen concentration camp.
+It is a short drive from the historic Gross-Rosen concentration camp.

 In 1975–1998, the village administratively belonged to the Legnica Voivodeship.